 My aim in this post is simply to pass something along to you.
 I’ve been looking at a number of different scholarly works on this question over the last few days, and I have found great deal of help in an article written by Alexander Abasili titled “Was It Rape?: The David and Bathsheba Pericope Re-Examined.”
 Fair warning: This article gets pretty deep into the weeds.
 Abisili is doing careful work in the Hebrew and Greek texts, so those trained in biblical languages are probably in the best position to benefit from Abasili’s work.

 In this article, Abasili argues that much of the debate among commentators is due to varying definitions of the term “rape.”
-He argues that modern definitions of rape differ from that found in the Old Testament.
+He argues that modern definitions of rape differ from corresponding expressions in the Old Testament.
 He writes:

 Some of the opposing views of exegetes are caused by the imposition of today’s definition of rape upon the narrative of 2 Sam 11-12. [pp. 2-3]